bwaklog/bwaklog.github.io/site/content/posts/hello-world.md

 <br/>

-I'm not usually great at these things (*writing blogs*), but I want to give it a try.
+I'm not usually great at these things, but I want to give it a try.
 So here it goes.

 Hey There!
 My name is Aditya Hegde and this is my small space on such a vast land of the web.
 What about me?
 Well, I'm a [freshman](https://www.urbandictionary.com/define.php?term=College%20Freshman) at PES University.
 Parts of some cool clubs such as [HSP](https://homebrew.hsp-ec.xyz/) and [ACM](https://acmpesuecc.github.io/) which was my first little family here in college.
 Besides the stressful parts of it, just the first 6 months alone have shown me a whole new world.